 'During this visit Jowett took me to lunch with the Warden of Merton.
-Brodrick told us of his Dublin days, and how, like the rest of the company at the Vice-regal Lodge, he had carried a revolver.
-When he ended his story the still small voice of the Master was heard, saying, "If I had been the Lord Lieutenant, I don't think that I should have minded the people, but I should have been horribly afeard of Brodrick's pistol."
+Brodrick told us of his Dublin days, and how armed with a pistol he had walked with the Lord Lieutenant through the midst of a turbulent mob, howling and flourishing shillelaghs.
+He made quite an appalling picture of it.
+When he ceased the still small voice of the Master was heard, saying, "If I had been the Lord Lieutenant, I don't think I should have minded the mob, but I should have been 'horribly afeard' of Brodrick's pistol."